ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 mkdir /mnt/storage # this will be the main mergerfs mountpoint
 ```

-We also just created `/mnt/storage` in addition to our data disk mountpoints of `/mnt/disk1`, `/mnt/disk2` and so on. `/mnt/storage` will be used by [mergerfs](../02-tech-stack/mergerfs.md) to 'pool' or 'merge' our data disks.
+The commands above also create `/mnt/storage`, in addition to the individual data disk mountpoints such as `/mnt/disk1` and `/mnt/disk2`. `/mnt/storage` will be used by [mergerfs](../02-tech-stack/mergerfs.md) to pool the data disks into one merged view.

 ### fstab entries

-Next we need to create an entry in `/etc/fstab`.
+Next, create entries in `/etc/fstab` so the disks mount automatically at boot.

-This file tells your OS how, where and which disks to mount.
-It looks a bit complex but an fstab entry is actually quite simple and breaks down to `<device> <mountpoint> <filesystem> <options> <dump> <fsck>` - [fstab documentation](https://wiki.archlinux.org/index.php/fstab).
+This file tells the OS which disks to mount, where to mount them, and which options to use.
+It can look complex, but each `fstab` entry breaks down to `<device> <mountpoint> <filesystem> <options> <dump> <fsck>`.
+See the [fstab documentation](https://wiki.archlinux.org/index.php/fstab) for more detail.

 !!! note
-    Note that mergerfs does _not_ mount the parity drive, it only mounts `/mnt/disk*`. mergerfs has _nothing to do_ with parity, that is what we use SnapRAID for.
+    mergerfs does _not_ mount the parity drive; it only mounts `/mnt/disk*`. mergerfs has _nothing to do_ with parity.
+SnapRAID handles that later.

-Here's what your `/etc/fstab` file might look like with 4 data disks and 1 SnapRAID parity drive.
+Here is what `/etc/fstab` might look like with four data disks and one SnapRAID parity drive:

 ```
 ##/etc/fstab example